Cross-Framework Mapping

 What are the compliance gaps when mapping AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) to NIST Post-Quantum Cryptography Standards (FIPS 203, 204, 205)?

-22 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in NIST Post-Quantum Cryptography Standards (FIPS 203, 204, 205).
-The highest concentration of gaps is in Incident Response and Recovery with 9 unmapped controls.
+34 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in NIST Post-Quantum Cryptography Standards (FIPS 203, 204, 205).
+The highest concentration of gaps is in System Security and Operations with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and NIST Post-Quantum Cryptography Standards (FIPS 203, 204, 205)?

-The domain with the highest gap count is Incident Response and Recovery (9 gaps).
+The domain with the highest gap count is System Security and Operations (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.